A nice lady who sat beside me on a plane narrated her life after learning that I'm a practicing psychiatrist.

 You are entitled to say "No"

-Say what you want without making excuses or justification.
+Say what you want without making excuses or justifications.
 And never feel guilty.
 Remember, you are entitled to say "no." You deserve to be heard.
 Your feelings and choices need to be valued.

 Your "no" is just as important as your "yes."
 Don't let anyone take this privilege away from you.
 This is your birthright.
 Your yeses and nos simply represent your uniqueness.
 By saying exactly what you feel and want, you are showing who you are.